siyabongawonderboymdletshe/gic-book-management/README.md

 ---

 #### 📬 Postman Collection
 A pre-built Postman collection is available for testing all API endpoints.
-Import it into Postman via:
+Import it into Postman.

 File Location:
 ```bash